ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Methods

-A ${}^1$H-FID-MRSI~\cite{Henning2009,Bogner2012} acquisition was implemented with 3D spherical stack-of-ECCENTRIC sampling on a 7T scanner (MAGNETOM Terra, Siemens Healthcare, Erlangen, Germany) running VE12U SP1 software and equipped with a NOVA head coil (32Rx/1Tx).
+${}^1$H-FID-MRSI~\cite{Henning2009,Bogner2012} acquisition was implemented with 3D spherical stack-of-ECCENTRIC sampling as depicted in (Fig.\ref{fig:Sampling}{\it E}) on a 7T scanner (MAGNETOM Terra, Siemens Healthcare, Erlangen, Germany) running VE12U SP1 software and equipped with NOVA head coils (32Rx/1Tx and 32Rx/8Tx).
 The echo-time (TE) was set to the minimum possible: $0.9$~ms with a $27$~degree excitation flip-angle (FA) and $275$~ms repetition-time (TR).
-A slab selective excitation was performed with a Shinnar-LeRoux optimized pulse~\cite{Pauly1991,Klauser2021} with 6.5~kHz bandwidth and was preceded by four-pulses WET water suppression scheme~\cite{Ogg1994,Klauser2021} (Fig.\ref{fig:Sampling}{\it E}).
+A slab selective excitation was performed with a Shinnar-LeRoux optimized pulse~\cite{Pauly1991,Klauser2021} with 6.5~kHz bandwidth and was preceded by four-pulses WET water suppression scheme~\cite{Ogg1994,Klauser2021} (Fig. 1).
 The FoV was $220\times 220\times 105$~mm${}^3$ (A-P/R-L/H-F) with $85$~mm-thick excited slab.
 A voxel size of $3.4\times 3.4\times 3.4$~mm${}^3$ (40.5 $\mu l$) was realized with a $64\times 64 \times 31$ matrix.
-The ECCENTRIC circles radius $R$ was set to $1/8\frac{n}{FoV}$ which corresponds which corresponds to a diameter that encompasses a quarter of the width of the $k$-space, with $n$ being the square matrix size.
+The ECCENTRIC circles radius $R$ was set to $1/8\frac{n}{FoV}$ which corresponds to a diameter that encompasses a quarter of the width of the $k$-space, with $n$ being the square matrix size.
 With the chosen radius $R$, each ECCENTRIC circle sampled 51 points in $k$-space, enabling a spectral bandwidth of 2280~Hz without the need for temporal interleaving.
 The FID was sampled with 500~time-points, which resulted in a total FID duration of 220~ms. To obtain the fully sampled (AF=1) spherical 3D Stack-of-ECCENTRIC with these parameters, a total number of $N_c=4072$ circles is required, which corresponds to $18$~min~$40$~sec acquisition time (TA).
 For accelerated acquisitions, we decreased the number of circles to $N_c/AF$, with TA being shortened proportionally.
 For instance, with the same encoding parameters, AF=2 needs $N_c=2036$ in 9~min~20~sec, AF=3 needs $N_c=1357$ in 6~min~16~sec, AF=4 needs $N_c=1018$ in 4~min~40~sec, and so on.
-A very fast water reference data needed for coil combination, $B_1$ and $B_0$ field correction ($\mathcal{CB}$ operators in Eq.\ref{eq:Recon}), and image intensity normalization for comparable range of metabolite concentration values across subjects (in institutional units, I.U.) was acquired by turning off water suppression and using the same FoV, FA slab excitation, TR, FID duration and spectral bandwidth, with Rosette sampling at lower resolution ($23\times 23\times 19$) in $1$~min~$16$~sec.
-The 3D-ECCENTRIC ${}^1$H-FID-MRSI data were processed by removing any residual water and then reconstructed using a TGV regularized model that also includes simultaneous suppression of scalp lipid signal (Eq. \ref{eq:Recon}).
+A very fast calibration scan of water reference data needed for coil combination, $B_1$ and $B_0$ field correction ($\mathcal{CB}$ operators in Eq.\ref{eq:Recon}), and image intensity normalization for comparable range of metabolite concentration values across subjects (in institutional units, I.U.) was acquired by turning off water suppression and using the same FoV, FA slab excitation, TR, FID duration and spectral bandwidth, with Rosette sampling at lower resolution ($23\times 23\times 19$) in $1$~min~$16$~sec.
+The 3D-ECCENTRIC FID-MRSI data were processed by removing any residual water and then reconstructed using a TGV regularized model that also includes simultaneous suppression of scalp lipid signal (Eq. \ref{eq:Recon}).